-- 1 Update Chapter 34 of the Legislative Code to connect street design with land use and sustainability.
+- 1 Update the Land Development Code to connect street design with land use and sustainability.
 Build safe, comfortable places for walking, biking, transit, and stormwater management.
 These regulations will apply to all street projects. - a.
 Complete the active transportation network shown in Figure 6 prioritizing connections to schools and parks - b.
 Identify and include appropriate metrics for measuring access in addition to mobility. - c.
-Update or replace the Complete Streets Policy, Safe Routes to School Plan, Comprehensive Transportation Plan and other relevant plans and standards to meet the goals of this comprehensive plan and to simplify and coordinate policy guidance. - d.
+Update or replace the Complete Streets Policy, Safe Routes to School Plan, Comprehensive Transportation Plan and other relevant plans and standards to meet the goals of this comprehensive plan and to simplify and coordinate policy guidance - d.
 Plan updates to existing active transportation facilities/infrastructure to ensure a consistent, predictable, and safe network appropriate to the transportation and land use contexts.
 Early bike lane projects, for example, do not meet current safety recommendations and the variety of facilities creates unnecessary confusion. - e.
-Revise posted speed limits to lower speeds citywide. and update street designs to design for slower speeds. - f.
+Revise posted speed limits to lower speeds citywide. - f.
 Design intersections with active transportation facilities so that they are safe and intuitive to cross and navigate for all users regardless of mode, age, or ability.